 Make him a checklist to put in the front of his notebook, so that he can look at it each day and be sure he’s done all his assignments:

 Keep track of his weekly grades.
-For ALL subjects, if he doesn’t have a test or quiz, then he must complete all assignments (on time and neatly and according to the instructions) for an A. I recommend making an Excel worksheet, or use this website:
+For ALL subjects, if he doesn’t have a test or quiz, then he must complete all assignments (on time and neatly and according to the instructions) for an A. I recommend making an Excel or Google Docs spreadsheet.

 Later in the year, make a transcript to submit to the Virtual School if needed: